OSH COMPLIANCE HYGIENIST I

 LICENSES, REGISTRATIONS AND CERTIFICATIONS

 Applicants must provide sufficient information on the application to show they meet the qualifications for this recruitment.
-RESUMES ARE NOT ACCETABALE AND ARE NOT CONSIDERED IN THE SELECTION/EXAMINATION PROCESS.
+RESUMES ARE NOT ACCEPTABLE AND NOT CONSIDERED IN THE SELECTION PROCESS.

-If you are unable to apply online, or encounter difficulty attaching required or optional documentation, you may contact Felicia Ransome at 410-230-6306, submit via mail to email@example.com or deliver in person to address listed below.
+If you are unable to apply online, or encounter difficulty attaching required or optional documentation, you may submit via email to email@example.com.
 Please be sure to include your name, identification number (Easy ID#) and job announcement number on any documentation to ensure timely processing.

 PLEASE DO NOT FAX OR EMAIL UNSOLICITED DOCUMENTATION